justlaputa/first-performance-test/Answers.md

 It will be the same as `bargainBananaSlicer.price`, 2.69.
 As the function `tenPercentOffOf` modifies the original object inside `inventory`.

 #### Question 3: Can you suggest ways to improve this code?

+I have several ideas to improve this code:

+1. add unit test
+The bug of this code can be easily detected by unit test, and we can use test to verify our fix, prevent regression.

+2. fix the bug by creating a copy of the original object I choose to use ES2015's `Object.assign`, as it can be used to copy an object's eenumerable own properties to another.